krother/online_teaching_survival_guide/engaging_coding_exercises.md

 ![student fell asleep](images/code_complete_solution.png)

-If you however ask them to write it themselves:
+If you however ask them to write it from scratch themselves:

 ![student in panic mode](images/code_empty_panic.png)